High Reps vs. Low Reps: Which Rep Scheme is Best in 2024?

 Of course, focusing on cardio is not sensible when your goal is to build mountains of muscle and improve your one-rep max.
 A weight-training program that utilizes a mix of low-, moderate-, and high-rep ranges is unequivocally the best way to promote muscle growth.
 Remember, the main training variable that predicts muscle hypertrophy is volume.
 Training frequency also plays an important role [9].

-Best Rep Ranges to Build Muscle Mass
+Best Rep Ranges to Build Muscle Mass: Key Takeaways

 Don't misconstrue the above as saying you'll get huge by lifting super-light weights for sets of 100+ reps.
-There does seem to be a limit to extremely high rep ranges for bulking up even if training volume is hypothetically matched with lower rep ranges.
+There does seem to be a limit to extremely high rep ranges for bulking up, even if training volume is hypothetically matched with lower rep ranges.

 If you had to choose between one end of the spectrum or the other, odds are you'd build more muscle by focusing on low reps with heavier weights.
-Nevertheless, higher-rep sets with lighter weights have their place for muscular endurance, stimulating blood flow (thereby enhancing recovery), and deloading the nervous system.
+Nevertheless, higher-rep sets with lighter weights have their place for muscular endurance, stimulating blood flow (thereby enhancing recovery) and deloading the nervous system.

-On that note, be sure to check out Guide to Powerbuilding — a tried-and-true weight-lifting program that builds size and strength!
+On that note, be sure to check out Guide to Powerbuilding, a tried-and-true weight-lifting program that builds size and strength!

 New Arrivals